cloud-gov/cg-dashboard/CONTRIBUTING.md

 A feature is a higher-level epic that will encompass multiple smaller units of work.
 An example would be "Route panel" or "Service panel on app page".
 - Stakeholders see and approve the work as meeting acceptance criteria.
 - Is deployed to production, dashboard.cloud.gov site.
-- All appropriate global styling is in cg-style rather then cg-dashboard.
+- All appropriate shared global styling is in cg-style rather then cg-dashboard or other repos.
 - All potential errors are handled correctly.
 - If uses new data from cloud foundry api (new methods added to `cf_api.js`) ensure they are mocked in testing server.
 - Open an issue or PR in [cg-docs](https://github.com/18F/cg-docs) to document the new feature.
 - A product owner or team member will check a story waiting acceptance and put it into "done" if it meets the criteria.

 For more information, see the high-level [cloud.gov respository](https://github.com/18F/cg-product) and [delivery process](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md).